“There are three commandments the French Quarter’s police hold sacred above any written law.”

 Emmett: “Always good to have a way out.”

 GM: “Well, I know a few things.
-The know and the how are two different matters, though.”
+Knowing and doing are two different matters, though.”
 The grimebag lawyer scratches his dog’s ears.
 “You could say I know a guy who knows a guy.
 You’d not be the first of my clients who’s needed to disappear.”

 Emmett: Em eyes the lawyer’s shades.
 “Does your guy have a name?”